 above.
 Following a short stint in Indonesia, Doyle was said to

 have moved to Hastings, England with his Balinese wife.
 This

 information was current as of July 2005.
-Doyle reportedly died in the UK about 2010.
+Doyle reportedly died in the UK (or NE Thailand) about 2010.

 - Andrew Doyle: Ted Doyle's brother;

 operated a photo studio on the second floor of Pacific East Trading

 Co.; said to still be living in Bangkok.